-This is a live recording of the world premiere of Toccata for organ by Gregory Rose, commissioned for the 2015 London Festival of Contemporary Church Music.
-The work was first performed on Wednesday 13 May 2015 at St Pancras Parish Church by Robert Smith.
+This is a live recording of Toccata by Gregory Rose.
+It was performed at St Pancras Parish Church on Wednesday 13 May 2015 by Robert Smith.

 Gregory Rose is particularly noted for his performances of the romantic and contemporary repertoires, having conducted over 300 premieres of orchestral, choral and ensemble music throughout Europe and the Far East.
 He studied violin, piano and singing as a young child and was a pupil of Hans Jelinek (Vienna Academy) and Egon Wellesz (Oxford University), both former students of Arnold Schoenberg, and of his father, the late Bernard Rose.